pw-z/pw-z.github.io/blog/2021/07/2021071901-an-api-autotest-tool-part1-basic-functions-implementation.md

   pass
 ```

-The method name is clear enough, let's review it in detail later.
+The method names are clear enough, let's review them in detail later.

 ### 2.4 Handle Shell Commands with [Paramiko][Paramiko]